 A dedicated advocate for criminal justice reform, media ethics, and personal resilience

-Amanda Knox is an exoneree, journalist, public speaker, and author of the New York Times best-selling memoir, Waiting to Be Heard.
+Amanda Knox is an exoneree, journalist, public speaker, author of the New York Times best-selling memoir, Waiting to Be Heard, and co-host, with her partner Christopher Robinson, of the podcast Labyrinths.
+Her second book, FREE: My Search for Meaning comes out March 25, 2025.
 Between 2007 and 2015, she spent nearly four years in an Italian prison and eight years on trial for a murder she didn’t commit.
-Cast by the international media as a femme fatale, she was shamed and vilified on a global scale.
-She has emerged from those traumas more resilient than ever.
-She now advocates for criminal justice reform, ethical media, and shares her insights about post-traumatic growth.
-She sits on the advisory council for the Frederick Douglass Project for Justice and serves as an Innocence Network Ambassador.
+She has since become an advocate for criminal justice reform and media ethics.
+She sits on the advisory council for the Frederick Douglass Project for Justice, serves as an Innocence Network Ambassador and is on The Innocence Center Board of Directors.
+And she is the recipient of the 2024 Innocence Network Impact Award.